 Code of Corporate Practice and Conduct

-Tanga Cement Company Limited is committed to the principles of effective corporate governance and the Board is of the opinion that the Group
+Tanga Cement PLC is committed to the principles of effective corporate governance and the Board is of the opinion that the Group

 currently complies with the principles of good Corporate Governance.

 The Board of Tanga Cement PLC consists of seven Directors.
 Apart from the Managing Director, no other Directors hold executive positions

 in the Group.
 The Board takes overall responsibility for the Group, including responsibility for identifying key risk areas, considering and monitoring

 investment decisions, considering significant financial matters and reviewing the performance of management against budgets and business plans.